Purpose-Dev/fivem-ts/docs/namespaces/Client/namespaces/Effects/README.md

 # Effects

-The `Effects` namespace provides functions to manage screen effects, such as starting, stopping, and checking the status of various screen effects.
+The `Effects` module provides functions to manage screen effects, such as starting, stopping, and checking the status of various screen effects.

 ## Index